“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Now her little sister sports pom-poms, too—bright pink and white ones—with sparkles.

-I must also admit to, mention rather, my son.
-The boy.
-He drove his friends around the neighborhood in his father’s Jeep when he was fourteen.
+I must also admit, mention rather, I have a son—a high-spirited boy.
+He drove his friends around the neighborhood in his father’s Jeep when he was fifteen.
 Teed up—from the rooftop of our house—and knocked a golf ball into the bay window of the house across the street at thirteen.
 And tossed a stone through the front window of a bus in grade school.

 Neighbors refer to him as go-home Hux.